 The premium is not fixed by the options markets or by OCC.
 Premlums are subject to continuous change in response to market and economic forces, including changes in the trading conditions on the markets where the particular options are traded.
-The factors which may generally affect the pricing of an option include such variables as the current value of the underlying interest and the relationship between that value and the exercise price, the current values of related interests (e.g., futures on the underlying interest), the style of the option, the individual estimates of market participants of the future volatility of the underlying interest, the historical volatility of the underlying interest, the amount of time remaining until expiration, cash dividends payable on the underlying stock (in the case of stock and stock index options), current interest rates, current currency exchange rates (in the case of stock and stock index options), current interest rates, current currency exchange rates (in the cases of foreign currency), the depth of the market for the option, the effect of supply and demand in the options market as well as in the markets for the underlying interest and for related interests, the information then available about current prices and operations in the markets for the underlying interest and related interests, the fordividual estimates of market participants of future developments that might affect any of the foregoing, and other factors generally affecting the prices or volatility of options, underlying interests, related interests or securities generally.
+The factors which may generally affect the pricing of an option include such variables as the current value of the underlying interest and the relationship between that value and the exercise price, the current values of related interests (e.g., futures on the underlying interest), the style of the option, the individual estimates of market participants of the future volatility of the underlying interest, the historical volatility of the underlying interest, the amount of time remaining until expiration, cash dividends payable on the underlying stock (in the case of stock and stock index options), current interest rates, current currency exchange rates (in the cases of foreign currency), the depth of the market for the option, the effect of supply and demand in the options market as well as in the markets for the underlying interest and for related interests, the information then available about current prices and operations in the markets for the underlying interest and related interests, the forting interest and for related interests, the information then available about current prices and operations in the markets for the underlying interest and related interests, the forting underlying interest and related interests, the forting and other factors generally affecting the prices or volatility of options, underlying interests, related interests or securities generally.
 Also see the discussion below of "intrinsic Value and Time Value."
 Readers should not assume that options premiums will necessarily conformer or orrelate with any theoretical options pricing

-POSITION LIMITS-The rules of the options markets generally limit the maximum number of options on the same side of the market (i.e., calls held plue puts written, or puts held plus calls written) with respect to a single underlying interest that may be carried in the accounts of a single investor or group of investors acting in concert.
+POSITION LIMITS-The rules of the options markets generally limit the maximum number of options on the same side of the market (i.e., calls held plus puts written, or puts held plus calls written) with respect to a single underlying interest that may be carried in the accounts of a single investor or group of investors acting in concent.
 These limits-which are called position limits-differ for options on different underlying interests.
-Information concerning the position limits for particular options is available from the options market on which those options are traded or from brokerage firms.
+Information concerning the position limits for particular options is available from the options market on which those options are traded or from brokerage